 Growth & Giving Capital Campaign

 Thank you for your generous gifts.
-As of January 31, 2017, we've raised $127,000 towards our $150,000 goal.
-This income includes profits from our promotional events and donations from 126 families, individuals or groups.
+As of September 30, 2017, we've raised $154.7k.
+This income includes profits from our promotional events, an accessibility grant, and donations from 135 families, individuals or groups.

 Benefits.
 Your contribution to our Growth & Giving campaign builds our congregation's capacity for serving as is a strong community partner.
 We use our building every day to benefit the congregation and many local organizations and groups.
 Your contribution helps us to create a warm, welcoming, people-oriented space for the people and programs that enrich Sarnia-Lambton.